4 Reasons Why a Personal Injury Lawyer Will Not Take Your Case

 A statute of limitations restricts the time for pursuing a claim.
 Under California law, a judge must dismiss any lawsuit filed after the statute of limitations has expired.

 You have two years to file a claim for an injury caused by negligence.
-This two-year time limit covers most types of accidental injuries, including car accidents, pedestrian accidents, and slip and fall accidents.
+This two-year time limit covers most types of accidental injuries, including car accidents, pedestrian accidents, truck accidents and slip and fall accidents.

 Under some circumstances, a court will pause the statute of limitations.
 If none of these tolling provisions applies, a lawyer must decline representation of time-barred claims.